dxydrexm/Infrared-Remote_Control-Computer/README.md

 # Control your computer with an infrared remote

-Use an infrared remote to control your computer, when i say control, i mean basic functionnalities like left an right click, mouse movements, etc..
+Use an infrared remote to control your computer, when i say control, i mean basic functionnalities like left and right click, mouse movements, etc..

 To do so, i used an arduino uno and an infrared receiver.
 The arduino sends to a python script what button was pressed and the action related to the button is executed by the python script using the pyautogui library.